What are my rights at a probation revocation hearing?

 May 22, 2011

-Often, violation of probations carries more exposure than the plea bargain itself.
+Often, violation of probations can result in more jail time than the plea bargain deal itself.
 Paris Hilton and Lindsey Logan were sentenced to jail not after pleading guilty but after being found in violation of probation.

 (1) do some jail,